 MGT-430 Strategic Leadership 3.00- Designed as the capstone course in management, Strategic Leadership identifies and develops various attributes commonly associated with effective leadership in business.
 A combination of study and application provide opportunities for students to develop the skills necessary to navigate challenges that arise as managers interact with stakeholders to achieve the goals of the firm.
-Take 2 courses; From courses MGT-301 MGT-302 MGT-311 MGT-325 MGT-329 MGT-330 MGT-332 MGT-333 MGT-334 MGT-350 MGT-351 MGT-352 MGT-358 MGT-361 MGT-362 MGT-363 MGT-372 MGT-395 MGT-379 MGT-395 MGT-430 MGT-450.
+Take 2 courses; From courses MGT-301 MGT-302 MGT-311 MGT-325 MGT-329 MGT-330 MGT-332 MGT-333 MGT-334 MGT-350 MGT-351 MGT-352 MGT-358 MGT-361 MGT-362 MGT-363 MGT-372 MGT-395 MGT-379 MGT-430 MGT-450.
 (Required, Previous). | Take 1 courses; From rule MGT-450 International Business 3.00- A course designed to study the present and future implications of international trade and its economic impact on the United States.
 Emphasis is placed on the analysis of case studies and current affairs in the context of international business.
 Take 1 courses; From rule DA.STATS.
 (Required, Previous). | Take MGT-250.
 (Required, Previous).
 Every Fall MKT-202 Applications in Visual Design 3.00- This course will allow students to acquire and practice basic design techniques used in digital marketing.
 Students will learn how to use tools such as Adobe Photoshop and InDesign for application in social graphics, website design, and promotional materials.
 Topics include typography, design principles, and image manipulation and layout.
 Every Fall MKT-205 Digital Media 1.00- In this course, students create and manage content for the Byrum School digital media channels.
 Enhancement courses, such as MKT205, may be repeated for credit, with a maximum of 12 credits earned toward a bachelor degree or six credits toward an associate degree.
-Take BUS-110 or BUS-109.
+Take BUS-109.
 (Required, Previous).

+Every Spring

-Every Spring MKT-240 Principles of Marketing 3.00- A study of the process of planning and implementing the business activities that facilitate and expedite development of satisfying exchange relationships through the creation, distribution, promotion, and pricing of goods, services and ideas.
-Take BUS-110 or BUS-109.
-(Required, Previous).
-MKT-280 Special Topics in Marketing 1.00-4.00 Selected topics of interest in the field of Marketing.
-See course section comments for description.
-Descriptions prior to summer 2022 can be viewed at marian.edu/registrar.
-At Discretion of Department MKT-301 New Media Marketing 3.00- This course is designed to teach and expose students to emerging digital media's role in business marketing.
-Students will learn to create a digital media plan and business related social media sites (such as blogs, Facebook, LinkedIn), perform media plan analytics, and discuss legal aspects of digital media marketing.
-Take MKT-240.
+MKT-240 Principles of Marketing 3.00-

+A study of the process of planning and implementing the business activities that facilitate and expedite development of satisfying exchange relationships through the creation, distribution, promotion, and pricing of goods, services and ideas.

+Take BUS-109.
 (Required, Previous).